 Water is a precious commodity and so much of it goes to waste.
 Rather than using water from hose pipes or taps, try collecting your own.
 Rain barrels are so simple to use and can provide enough water for your whole garden!
-Rain barrels are fairly inexpensive, but you may be able to find one second hand on Craigslist or similar if cost is an issue.
+Rain barrels are fairly inexpensive, but you may be able to find a one-second hand on Craigslist or similar if the cost is an issue.
 They are unfortunately usually made of plastic, but at least this means they will last for many years.

 7. Borrow tools rather than buying new

-If you need a specialized tool for a particular piece of work but you don’t own one, consider borrowing from friends, family or neighbors rather than buying new.
+If you need a specialized tool for a particular piece of work but you don’t own one, consider borrowing from friends, family, or neighbors rather than buying new.
 Not only does this avoid the waste of buying something that you will only use once, but it will save space in your shed as you won’t have to find somewhere to store a new tool.

 8. Allow part of your garden to become wild

 Consider sectioning off part of your garden and allowing it to grow wild.
 Not only will this encourage insects and other wildlife to visit (and even make their home in your garden) but having less lawn to mow means you’ll use less fuel or electricity every time you trim the grass.